LeonErath/Watchlist/README.md

 ### A little App to Learn the Basics of the new Programming Language Kotlin

-I've programmed an App, where I can see all upcoming Movies.
+I've programed an App, where I can see all upcoming Movies.
 I can store Movies that I like in a separate Watchlist.
 The reason for programming this App is to learn the new language Kotlin.
 I'm hoping to get a better understanding of its functions and why everybody loves kotlin.
 I will publish now and then new updates.

 ## NEW Design